dnchelst/developingdata-dec2015/README.md

 The map shows variation in mortality rates throughout the world for a specified year.

 The trend line shows changes in mortality rate for a specific country.
 (Try "South Korea" to see something interesting.)

+***Issues***

+The app expects every region in the _country.regions_ data set.
+However, the following are either missing or lack data: Antarctica, Kosovo, Taiwan, and Western Sahara.
+The app will work, but the map will not color these four regions.